open-telemetry/opentelemetry-python-contrib/docs/index.rst

 OpenTelemetry-Python-Contrib
 ============================

-Complimentary instrumentation and vendor-specific packages for use with the Python `OpenTelemetry <https://opentelemetry.io/>`_ client.
+Complimentary instrumentsation and vendor-specific packages for use with the Python `OpenTelemetry <https://opentelemetry.io/>`_ client.

 .. image:: https://img.shields.io/badge/slack-chat-green.svg